-Regardless of the effectiveness of this management action, winter range is under new threat due to human development, with humans often seeking similar biophysical traits in habitat to wildlife (Leu et al. 2008, Johnson et al. 2017).
+While the effectiveness of this management action remains somewhat equivocal, the severity of threats on winter range dueto human development, the desirable biophysical traits of winter range that make it suitable habitat have led to more human development (Leu et al. 2008, Johnson et al. 2017).
 Mule deer winter range in Colorado has experienced greater impact due to residential and energy development than summer range (Farnsworth et al. 2005), and both forms of development are correlated with declining recruitment (Johnson et al. 2017).
 Energy development on winter range has been shown to cause indirect loss of habitat through avoidance of gas infrastructure (Sawyer et al. 2006).
 Further development during this already stressful and lethal time of year could contribute to future declines and volatility in mule deer populations.

 While impacts of human development on deer and wildlife generally have been well studied, a growing body of literature has been devoted to impacts of human outdoor recreation (Larson et al. 2016).
 Human presence has often, and fairly, been conflated with human development given their co-occurrence but human presence and human development can have different effects (Nickel et al. 2020), and the need to disentangle these two elements of anthropogenic effects has been expressed (Marion et al. 2020, Nickel et al. 2020).
-Increases in human development on mule deer winter range could also lead to an increase in human presence which extends human influence further across the landscape (Nickel et al. 2020).
+Increases in human development on mule deer winter range could also lead to an increase in human presence extendinghuman influence further across the landscape (Nickel et al. 2020).

-Research on how human recreation affects mule deer is rather limited.
-Multispecies camera studies have detected temporal responses of mule deer to recreation, documenting decreases in daytime activity during times of increased human presence but not observing shifts in space use away from cameras with the highest human activity (George and Crooks 2006, Reilly et al. 2017).
-Return times to specific sites have also shown to be impacted, with human presence typically a more important factor in determining the timing of these recursive movements than the presence of predators or competitors (Visscher et al. 2023).
-Previous telemetry research determined deer increased movement rates slightly during periods of biking, hiking, and horseback riding in comparison to a no recreation control but did not observe a change in flight responses between treatment and control, suggesting deer might be responding to recreation with fine-scale changes in habitat use (Wisdom et al. 2004).
+Research on how human recreation affects mule deer is mostly limited to multi-species camera studies.
+This research has detected temporal responses of mule deer to recreation, documenting decreases in daytime activity during times of increased human presence but not observing shifts in space use away from cameras with the highest human activity (George and Crooks 2006, Reilly et al. 2017).
+Return times to specific sites have also shown to be impacted, with human presence increasing return times moreso than the presence of predators or competitors (Visscher et al. 2023).
+Previous telemetry research determined deer increased movement rates slightly during periods of biking, hiking, and horseback riding in comparison to a control but did not observe achanges in flight responses between treatment and control, suggesting deer might be responding to recreation with fine-scale changes in habitat use (Wisdom et al. 2004).

 Mostly, North American deer (Odocoileus sp.) research has tested acute flight and vigilance responses to different types of recreation (Freddy et al. 1986, Miller et al. 2001, Taylor and Knight 2003, Stankowich 2008, Price et al 2014, Sutton and Heske 2017).
-Taxonomically broader investigation into recreation impacts indicates ungulates experience the most negative effects among mammals (Larson et al. 2016).
-The paucity of research into more permanent consequences of recreation on mule deer and the substantial negative effects that ungulates experience in response to recreation, indicate a need to further investigate mule deer responses to recreation.
+Taxonomically broader investigation into recreation impacts indicates ungulates are most vulnerable to negative effects among mammals (Larson et al. 2016).
+The paucity of research into permanent consequences of recreation on mule deer and the substantial negative effects that ungulates experience in response to recreation, indicate a need to further investigate mule deer responses to recreation.